Locko2901/lastfm-to-ytm/README.md

 ## Features

 - Creates/updates a YouTube Music playlist using your Last.fm scrobbles.
-- Optional recency-weighted selection to prioritize what you’ve listened to lately.
+- Optional recency-weighted selection to prioritize what you've listened to lately.
 - Intelligent search and matching on YouTube Music:
   - Prefers official Songs over user-uploaded Videos
   - Handles artist variations/collaborations
   - Avoids common mismatches (covers, remixes, live versions) where possible
   - Considers title, artist, and album similarity
-- Weekly playlist snapshots: “Your Playlist Name week of YYYY-MM-DD”.
+- Weekly playlist snapshots: "Your Playlist Name week of YYYY-MM-DD".
 - Configurable via environment variables or a `.env` file.
 - Safe, incremental updates with batching and rate-limit-friendly delays.